 How do you know if you’re an overpronator?

-To determine if you're an overpronator, do the following test for overpronation.
+To determine if you're an overpronator, do the following test for overpronation symptoms.

 1. Look at the bottom of your shoes.
 If you notice excessive wear at the inner edge of your soles, you have pronation problems.
 People with this type of condition may see that the inner sides of their shoes have excessive wear and tear.
 This is because instead of being straight, the feet of overpronators are flat and continue to roll inward.

 2. Get your feet wet and step on a brown grocery bag.
-If you see your feet are outlined when you put your entire weight on your feet, then you're an overpronator.
+If you see your feet are outlined when you put your entire weight on your feet, then you are an overpronator.